 - The Convent – official residence of the Governor of Gibraltar since 1728.
 The building was constructed in 1531 as a Franciscan friary.
 Rebuilt in the 18th and 19th centuries.
 Site of legends, also about the "Lady in Grey".

 If you see this after your page is loaded completely, leafletJS files are missing.

 Gibraltar is a British overseas territory.

 This peninsula is very interesting!
-Many know that Brits over the centuries have turned this cliff into fortress but few realize that total length of underground passages here is 55 kilometers!
+Many know that Brits over the centuries have turned this cliff into a fortress but few realize that the total length of underground passages here is 55 kilometers!
 This means – the small peninsula is crisscrossed with subterranean passages, many of them – secret.